|Program Levels||Certificate programs (most property managers hold a bachelor's degree)|

 A certificate program in property management is designed to give students the knowledge and skills needed to manage and maintain residential and commercial real estate.
 Students learn about leases, property maintenance and building plans.
+Most certificate programs have no education prerequisites besides a high school diploma or an equivalent.
+Programs may offer specialization in residential or commercial real estate.
 It's important to keep in mind that most property managers hold at least a bachelor's degree in a relevant field, so a certificate may not always be sufficient for direct employment as a property manager.
-Most certificate programs have no education prerequisites besides a high school diploma or an equivalent.

-Courses are designed to help students become experts in the field of real estate and property management.
+Courses in a program are designed to help students become experts in the field of real estate and property management.
 Emphasis is also placed on real estate laws topics, such as fair housing and evictions.
 Other topics covered in a program may include:

 - Real estate technology